FatinShadab/General-Python-Useages/README.md

 ### Qr-code_Maker
 > It is a pyqt5 gui project. you can create qr-code and scan any qr-code by this. it usages opencv, pyqt5, > qrcode, webbrowser, opencv

+### Kcode
+> A script to encript msg and file data by keyboard alphabet indexing, you can customize the dict in
+> secret.py to encript msg as you wish